catamphetamine/node-archiver/README.md

   constructor(options) {
     super(options)
     this._format = "new-type-of-archive"
-    this._module = new NewTypeOfArchiveImplementation(options)
+    this._module = new NewTypeOfArchiveModule(options)
     this._supportsDirectory = true
     this._supportsSymlink = true
     this._modulePipe()
   }
 }

-class NewTypeOfArchiveImplementation {
+// See TypeScript definition of `Module` class. class NewTypeOfArchiveModule {
   constructor(options) { ... }
   append(source, data, callback) { ... }
   finalize() { ... }